Socres/Socres/src/Socres.Web.Mvc/README.md

 #Web.Mvc

-This project contains building blocks to be used ASP.NET MVC.
+This project contains building blocks to be used with ASP.NET MVC.